ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 Because of the specific skills that are needed to write good tests and to manage the testing process, we expect that in the coming months a tester will become a dedicated person in each team.
-For the time being we see “tester” as being a function within the team rather than a job role.
+We see “tester” as being a function within the team rather than a job role.
 Each team member should contribute to this function although one specific person should be held accountable for testing.